The best hotels in Haarlem

 Parking in central Haarlem costs $3-5/hour and the streets around Centrum are genuinely confusing to navigate by car.
 If you're driving from Amsterdam or Schiphol, park at one of the P+R lots near the ring road and take bus line 2 or 300 in.
 We've seen people add 45 minutes of stress to their arrival by trying to drive to the door of a canal-side hotel.
 Don't.

-Haarlem's best neighborhoods
+Haarlem's best hotel regions

 The Grote Markt area is where you want to be first.
 Everything else.
 Station District, Garenkokerskwartier, the outer estates. is a tradeoff between price and convenience.